Skip to main content

 (H) The board may deny, suspend or revoke approval or reapproval of a medication aide training program or applicant, in accordance with Chapter 119. of the Revised Code, based upon the following:

-(1) Failure to meet or maintain the requirements set forth in this rule and rule 4723-27-08 of the Administrative Code;
+(1) Failure to meet or maintain the requirements set forth in section 4723.66 of the Revised Code; or

 (2) Submitting false, misleading or deceptive statements, information or documentation to the board or its designees.